Concursive/concoursesuitecrm-community/pref/cfs/source/readme-libraries.txt

 This software is licensed under the Centric Public License (CPL).
 You should have received a copy of the CPL with this source code package in the LICENSE file.
-If you did not receive a copy of the CPL, you may download it from http://www.centriccrm.com.
+If you did not receive a copy of the CPL, you may download it from http://www.concursive.com.
 Compiling or using this software signifies your acceptance of the  Centric Public License.

-Copyright(c) 2004 Dark Horse Ventures LLC (http://www.centriccrm.com/) All
+Copyright(c) 2004 Concursive Corporation (http://www.concursive.com/) All
 rights reserved.
-This material cannot be distributed without written permission from Dark Horse Ventures LLC.
+This material cannot be distributed without written permission from Concursive Corporation.
 Permission to use, copy, and modify this material for internal use is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
-DARK HORSE VENTURES LLC MAKES NO REPRESENTATIONS AND EXTENDS NO WARRANTIES, EXPRESS OR IMPLIED, WITH RESPECT TO THE SOFTWARE, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR ANY PARTICULAR PURPOSE, AND THE WARRANTY AGAINST INFRINGEMENT OF PATENTS OR OTHER INTELLECTUAL PROPERTY RIGHTS.
-THE SOFTWARE IS PROVIDED "AS IS", AND IN NO EVENT SHALL DARK HORSE VENTURES LLC OR ANY OF ITS AFFILIATES BE LIABLE FOR ANY DAMAGES, INCLUDING ANY LOST PROFITS OR OTHER INCIDENTAL OR CONSEQUENTIAL DAMAGES RELATING TO THE SOFTWARE.
+CONCURSIVE CORPORATION MAKES NO REPRESENTATIONS AND EXTENDS NO WARRANTIES, EXPRESS OR IMPLIED, WITH RESPECT TO THE SOFTWARE, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR ANY PARTICULAR PURPOSE, AND THE WARRANTY AGAINST INFRINGEMENT OF PATENTS OR OTHER INTELLECTUAL PROPERTY RIGHTS.
+THE SOFTWARE IS PROVIDED "AS IS", AND IN NO EVENT SHALL CONCURSIVE CORPORATION OR ANY OF ITS AFFILIATES BE LIABLE FOR ANY DAMAGES, INCLUDING ANY LOST PROFITS OR OTHER INCIDENTAL OR CONSEQUENTIAL DAMAGES RELATING TO THE SOFTWARE.